-- If you already own Logos 8, check out the Workflow training video.
+- If you already own Logos, check out the Workflow training video.

-- If you want to upgrade to Logos 8, learn about your upgrade options.
+- If you want to upgrade your Logos, learn about your upgrade options.

 - If you have never purchased a Logos base package, get your first one now.

-Don’t miss out on Logos 8.
-There are discounts to be had for first-time purchasers and upgraders alike, so check out everything that’s new in Logos 8, and sign in to see your custom price.
+Check out everything that’s new in Logos, and sign in to see your custom price.